Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/reference/9-analytics-middle-tier/user-guide/how-to-use-the-student-dimensions.md

 :::info

 The sample queries and results below are based on the Glendale sample database.
-For more information, see [Testing With Sample Data](../contributor-guide/contributions/testing-with-sample-data.md).
 The article provides a few simple examples of what can be done with the views, but not all facets are explored.